spacetimeengineer/spacetimeengine/README.md

         # Returns solution
         return solution_array

 It may be helpful to store the solutions in a separate module.
-I prefer to keep my solutions in a 'Solution()' class which can be found in the 'solutions' module.
-To construct a 'SpaceTime' object just execute the command below but first consider the given solution since high complexity solutions can take exponentially longer to process.
+I prefer to keep my solutions in a 'Solution()' class, which can be found in the 'solutions' module.
+To construct a 'SpaceTime' object just execute the command below, but first consider the given solution since high complexity solutions can take exponentially longer to process.

     >>> spacetime = SpaceTime(Solution().schwarzschild())

-The index configuration in this case is "dd" which represents a down-down configuration which reflects a double covariant index configuration.
-These can be "uu", "dd", "ud", "du" but this library currently only supports certain index configurations depending on the quantity in question.
+The index configuration in this case is "dd" which represents a down-down configuration, which reflects a double covariant index configuration.
+These can be "uu", "dd", "ud", "du", but this library currently only supports certain index configurations depending on the quantity in question.

 [Stress-Energy-Momentum Tensor](https://en.wikipedia.org/wiki/Stress%E2%80%93energy_tensor)
 =============================